 Check prices on Amazon for Dear Life by Alice Munro

 I first heard about Bloodlands on an episode of the New York Review of Books podcast.
 They interviewed Timothy Snyder, and his voice and vision hit me.
 So many new books about World War II are garbage, but Snyder had something completely new to say.
 In this book, he looks at eastern Europe as a block influenced by its location in reaction to Nazi Germany and Soviet Russia and how those two nations, in concert, affected the local populations.

 If the Holocaust has a place, and that place is in Eastern Europe, then that changes how we think about and study it.
-World War II is just a chapter in a decades-long saga of mass killings in the region, and Snyder ties Stalin’s starving the Ukrainians to the Nazi’s extermination of the Jews, to both sides’ treatment of partisans, in one devastating history.
+World War II is just a chapter in a decades-long saga in the region, and Snyder ties Stalin’s starving the Ukrainians to the Nazi’s extermination of the Jews, to both sides’ treatment of partisans, in one devastating history.